Clear vs Diffused Greenhouse Film: Which One Gives Better Yield?

 Diffused greenhouse film reduces leaf temperature under high solar radiation

-Diffused greenhouse film helps lower average leaf temperature under high solar radiation.
+Diffused greenhouse film helps lower average leaf temperature under high solar radiation

 When Should You Choose Clear Film?